Ovation West Performing Arts

 When tackling the wonderful challenge of producing a piece of art based on historical events and people, as a director, I find a deep sense of both excitement and responsibility.
 No art piece can ever fully represent a person’s life or historical events with 100% integrity, and I’m not sure that is the point of art anyway.
 However, we can use art to consider historical events in a modern context while also taking a moment to reflect on how history has shaped us, created our perceptions of different people and the world, and at times not always been told in a completely transparent manner.

-As Ovation West Theatre tackled “Annie Get Your Gun,” I have come back to one statement over and over: “Two things can be true at once.”
+As Ovation West Theatre tackled this show I have come back to one statement over and over: “Two things can be true at once.”

 Buffalo Bill and his Wild West Show created a sensation with the representation of cowboys and cowgirls, which dazzled people from all social classes throughout the world, packing the arenas where he performed.
 He is lauded for his care to showcase the culture of Native Americans through their dress, their dances, and their language, while being blamed for the stereotypical ways he represented Indigenous people as savages who were almost always defeated by their white colonizing invaders.
 Buffalo Bill’s popularity and success led to these stereotypes continuing to persist in American entertainment through Western movies and TV shows.